icutter/icutter/README.md

 - Hi!
-I’m Damiano, a game dev from Italy
+I’m Damiano, a gamedev from Italy
 - I’m looking to collaborate on game jams
 - eMail me at: ironcutter24@gmail.com